How to prime an e-cig coil

 Having followed the guidelines above, the coil should be pretty much primed and ready for vaping, however, 'quick hits' are good practice and so is being mindful not to apply too much power to the coil immediately after it’s been primed.
 A bit like a car, just go gentle while it warms up.

 A variable voltage device can be beneficial to priming.
 Take a puff a 5 watts (not much will happen) then increase the wattage in small increments and taking a puff each time, and repeat that until you reach you usual recommended wattage.

 If you can't alter your voltage that's one less thing to worry about.

 Proceed then by taking quick hits - a quick hit means to take draws from the mouthpiece very quickly without inhaling the vapour (quick hit, blow out).

-If you do this approximately 5 times it's often plain sailing thereafter, however, the specifics for any one product will vary, especially for cotton coils, and the the viscosity of the eliquid plays its part too.
+If you do this approximately 5 times, it's often plain sailing thereafter, however, the specifics for any one product will vary, especially for cotton coils.
+The the viscosity of the e-liquid plays its part too.
 Get the gist of 'priming' and be mindful it may take more persistence than detailed here.

 Organic cotton coils

 When you're using cotton coils, it's very important to ensure the coil is thoroughly saturated in e-liquid to avoid dry hits (to avoid the cotton inside the coil getting burnt).

 The burning of the cotton releases unhealthy chemicals, a bit like burnt toast, and these are not good and should not be inhaled.

 If you do burn the cotton, the vapour will be particularly unpleasant and the liquid may turn darker.